Sombre-Osmoze/Passing/README.md

 # Passing

-A Swift package to mange a [pass](https://www.passwordstore.org) like user experience.
+A Swift package to manage a [pass](https://www.passwordstore.org) like user experience.